mglerner/mglerner.github.io/posts/switching-to-nikloa-for-jupyter-notebooks-and-a-static-site.md

 ```

 I also need to remember to edit the meta data at the end of the
 imported Jupyter notebook so that Nikola gets the date right.
+You have
+to remember to do that *after* Nikola imports the post.

 ###Comments are all missing.